food-drink

 You can easily find a full meal, including a drink, for under €10, especially if you take advantage of the menú del día (daily menu) offered at many local restaurants during lunch hours.

-In some traditional tapas bars, your drink even comes with a free tapa—real food, not just olives.
+In some traditional tapas bars, your drink even comes with a free tapa, real food, not just olives.
+And unlike many European cities, tipping in Spain is optional, which keeps costs down even further.

 Málaga on a Budget: Money-Saving Tips